-Where a place available is offered to a child from a twin or multiple birth, a place will be offered to both twins, triplets etc even if this means exceeding the admission number.
+Where a place available is offered to a child from a twin or multiple birth, a place will normally be offered to both twins, triplets etc even if this means exceeding the admission number.

-Attendance at Nursery: (school to remove if not applicable)
+Attendance at Nursery:

 Attending a nursery, or a pre-school setting on the site of the academy, does not give any priority within the oversubscription criteria for a place in the academy.